aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

       - "Rakefile"
       - ...

-And now, deploying your site on github page is as simple as running
+And now, deploying your site on github page is as simple as running:

     $ rake deploy